-2.3.3 Incorporate annual maintenance/operational cost of ICT solutions in to the recurrent budget of the organization based on the project life cycle for ensuring the continuity.
+2.3.3 Annual maintenance/operational cost of ICT solutions should be incorporated in to the recurrent budget of the organization based on the project life cycle for ensuring the continuity.

 2.4 Collaboration towards connected government

 Policy Statement - All government organizations should provide joined-up services (connected government services) for ensuring seamless client centric service delivery.
 In order to do so, participating organizations should share data and work collaboratively based on an agreed governance framework and date sharing policy.